Recent List entries and reviews

 These reports are often provided to the public during the notification process, so there is an opportunity to provide comment or make a submission on the proposal.

 The Board and Māori Heritage Council consider proposals and any submissions received before making a decision.

 Once the proposed entry is confirmed, information is made available on the List Online.

-If you have any questions regarding the process, please contact the Registrar.
+If you have any questions regarding the process, please contact the Manager Heritage Listing.

 Discover the diversity of our heritage places.

-The Board entered the following places on the List on 15 December 2016.
+The Board entered the following place on the List on 12 December 2019.
 View the full report (pdf) by clicking the image, or the List Online (summary) listing by following the blue links below.